jmiiller/portfolio/README.md

 ### Linting & Formatting

 ESLint and Prettier configurations are shared across the monorepo via the respective configuration packages, ensuring consistent code style and quality.

+## GitHub Setup

+To set up this repository on GitHub with CI/CD and branch protection, see [GITHUB_SETUP.md](./GITHUB_SETUP.md) for detailed instructions.

+### CI/CD Workflows

+This repository includes GitHub Actions for:
+- **Lint**: Code quality checks with ESLint
+- **Type Check**: TypeScript compilation and type checking
+- **Format Check**: Code formatting validation with Prettier
+- **Build**: Application build verification

+All checks must pass before pull requests can be merged.